- Increase awareness of alcohol risk and support for action to address price, promotion, and availability of alcohol in the region

 Alcohol Clinical Network

-This quarterly virtual meeting is a mechanism to bring together the voices of clinicians to lobby for evidence-based policy to reduce alcohol harm and shape the regional alcohol programme.
+This quarterly virtual meeting is a mechanism to bring together the voices of clinicians to advocate for evidence-based policy to reduce alcohol harm and shape the regional alcohol programme.

 For more information contact Sarah Hulse, Alcohol Strategic Manager for the North East and North Cumbria ICS Sarah.Hulse1@nhs.net